SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    Else, I guess it is `Nonclustering Index`.

-2. Open Hashing(Closed Addressing) and Closed Hashing(Open Addressing)
+2. Hashing Schema: Open Hashing(Closed Addressing) and Closed Hashing(Open Addressing)

    > The defs in the book seem to be wrong.